When a Driller or team performs, there are four aspects of a performance that should to be measured.

 This image at left is, obviously, what you want.
 The synergistic affect of all of the performance aspects coming together at an advanced level gives the team that intangible feeling of performance perfection.

 A trained judge can see training and practice come through in a performance.
+Trained judges, not briefed judges, are what we really need at JROTC drill meets.

 What about the Team that cannot make it to the Advanced Level?

 This is a great question!
 It is OK, to attain a certain of proficiency and remain there.
+This could be due to limited practice time.